-OTTAWA – Today, Democracy Watch raised questions about whether federal Conflict of Interest and Ethics Commissioner Mario Dion’s senior lawyer, Martine Richard, is the sister of Jolène Richard, who is married to Trudeau Cabinet minister Daniel LeBlanc (see also here).
+OTTAWA – Today, Democracy Watch raised questions about whether federal Conflict of Interest and Ethics Commissioner Mario Dion’s senior lawyer, Martine Richard, is the sister of Jolène Richard, who is married to Trudeau Cabinet minister Dominic LeBlanc (see also here).
 Ms. Richard heads the Investigations and Legal Services division of the Ethics Commissioner’s office.

 If so, in addition to this conflict of interest, Mr. Dion was chosen by the Trudeau Cabinet after a secretive, Cabinet-controlled process that failed to consult with opposition parties as required by the Parliament of Canada Act.
 As well, Mr. Dion also has a record 8 unethical and questionable actions when he was federal Integrity Commissioner.